tkou/WebShop-.NET/README.txt

 WebShop Case MVC.

 Remarks:
+The solution consists of 4 projects, you can see the assembly dependency in WebShopArchitecture.png

 The application has two data sources : an XML file with the articles for the article retrieval and the SQL server database for the rest of the functionality.